-- expenditure on online hosting and distribution of the game; - expenditure on obtaining or maintaining a classification from Te Mana Whakaatu Classification Office; - expenditure on obtaining trademarks for intellectual property created; - expenditure on licensing of NZ material (e.g. music) when material is NZ-held copyright or created by a NZ supplier; - expenditure on participation in game development conferences and event attendance, including reasonable travel costs; - expenditure on auditing costs specifically related to a GDSR application.
+- expenditure on licensing of NZ material (e.g. music) when material is New Zealand-held copyright or created by a New Zealand supplier; - expenditure on participation in game development conferences and event attendance, including reasonable travel costs; - expenditure on auditing costs specifically related to a GDSR application.